-Trades where long instruments are bought and trades where short instruments are sold are both considered bullish trades, while trades where long instruments are sold and trades where short instruments are bought are considered bearish trades.
+Trades where long instruments are bought and trades where short instruments are sold by retail investors are both considered bullish trades, while trades where long instruments are sold and trades where short instruments are bought by retail investors are considered bearish trades.
+Trades that are matched by retail clients are disregarded.
 (For a detailed methodology and examples, please visit this link).

 The OMX 30 remained bearish in April at 94, though sentiment on this market is trending more positive since the start of the year where it has ranged from 90 to 91.
 Meanwhile sentiment around the S&P 500 was sharply bearish, dipping to 90 last month, which is the lowest reading for this market since August 2020.

-Gold remained popular, with a SERIXTM value of 107, continuing a theme seen since August last year in which bullish sentiment has ranged between 102 and 111.
+Gold remained popular, with a SERIX value of 107, continuing a theme seen since August last year in which bullish sentiment has ranged between 102 and 111.

 "Indices by themselves don’t tell the whole story.
 They just reflect the current market movements.
-The SERIX™ offers an additional measuring instrument which also reflects the sentiment.
-Often we are seeing indices and SERIX™ moving in different directions.
+The SERIX offers an additional measuring instrument which also reflects the sentiment.
+Often we are seeing indices and SERIX moving in different directions.
 This indicates a mood swing, which could arise on the eve of a turnaround event” explains Michael Hall, Head of Business Development at Spectrum Markets.